degD/dehead/README.md

 you just need to supply the path to it.
 For example, if the path to your test video is `myvideos/vid1.mp4`, run:

-    $ deface myvideos/vid1.mp4
+    $ dehead myvideos/vid1.mp4

-This will write the output to the file `myvideos/vid1_anonymized.mp4`.
+This will write the output to the file `myvideos/vid1-dehead.mp4`.

 ### CLI usage and options summary